AlexanderShulzhenko/volatility-prediction/src/volatility_prediction_model/pipelines/feature_engineering/README.md

 $$ \textbf{Y}_1, \dots, \textbf{Y}_n \overset{iid}{\sim} \mathcal{N}(0, 1)$$

 which is the standard task of testing the hypothesis of sample normality.
-There are a large number of tests to test such a hypothesis; One of the most popular tests is the Shapiro-Wilk test \cite{shapiro}.
+There are a large number of tests to test such a hypothesis; One of the most popular tests is the Shapiro-Wilk test.
-\item Optimize the parameters vector $\beta$ by minimizing the p-value from the previous step.